KEESTU-devs/BootCamp/Git/README.md

 > If you did this correctly

 You should be able to see your updated readme on the github website in your new project.

+**STOP and reflect**

+Cool Beans, you just learned source control.
+And believe me, its so confusing.
+Guys I know who have been coding for decades still google how to do shit in git.
+So nice work.

+Now, click [here](https://github.com/KJRSdevs/BootCamp/tree/master/NodeExpress) to go to your next lesson